Better future for children in Ethiopia through water, sanitation, and hygiene projects

 - For a new latrine design with a pipe diameter of 150mm for a wind speed of 6m/s

-For both the wind speed of 4m/s and 6m/s the increase of the pipe diameter from 100mm to 150mm resulted in an average 2.18x more flow through the latrine.
+For both wind speeds of 4m/s and 6m/s, the increase of the pipe diameter from 100mm to 150mm resulted in an average 2.18x more flow through the latrine.
 The analysis showed us that the new design with an increased pipe diameter of 150mm would bring the air quality of these latrines closer than ever to the industry standards of commercial bathrooms.
-It would take only between 8 and 12 minutes to circulate the air in the latrine with the fresh air from outside.
+It would only take between 8 and 12 minutes to circulate the air in the latrine with the fresh air from outside.

 From Product Design Validation to Building New Latrines

-The new design approach that was tested and confirmed with the help of SimScale will be accepted and put into production by the beginning of 2018 for 14 latrines and is planned to be completed by the mid of 2018.
+The new design approach that was tested and confirmed with the help of SimScale will be accepted and put into production by the beginning of 2018.
+14 latrines have been planned to be completed by the mid-2018.
 Neven Subotic is also planning to present the findings to the local ministries and to the organizations partnering with his nonprofit in order to further encourage the optimization of the standard design.
 “Doubling the ventilation at almost no cost is a pretty good deal.
 We will continue to help other regional and national organizations to update their designs and take into consideration what was developed with the help of SimScale.
 Afterwards, we hope to move this also to the international level.” he concluded.

 If you’d like to support Neven Subotic Stiftung’s 100% WASH projects in Ethiopia, you can donate here.
-100% of your donation will be invested into the projects.
+100% of your donation will be invested in the projects.

 Download this case study for free to learn how the SimScale CFD platform was used to investigate a ducting system and optimize its performance.